NBISweden/workshop-mlbiostatistics/index.md

 <br/>
 ##### <img border="0" src="icons/diploma.svg" width="40" height="40"> Course credits
-- We cannot provide any formal university credits.
-Formal credits may be obtained by conferring with the home department given course duration and content.
+- Upon successful course completion, assessed based on active participation in all course session, we will issue a course certificate.

-- Upon successful course completion we will issue NBIS course certificate.
+- Please note that we are **not** able to provide any formal university credits (högskolepoäng).
+Many universities, however, recognize the attendance in our courses, and award 1.5 HPs, corresponding to 40 h of studying.
+It is up to participants to clarify and arrange credit transfer with the relevant university department.

 <br/>